yassoma/RepData_PeerAssessment1/README.md

 ## Introduction

+This is my submitted solution to the assignment for Week 2 of Reproducable Research (Coursera).
+The text below describes the assignment.

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike